-Beyond industry’s longstanding reticence to store information off site and high-profile cloud service outages, there are two other reasons supporting this restatement of the importance of edge computing for IIoT.
+Beyond industry’s longstanding reticence to store information off site and high-profile cloud service outages, there are two other reasons supporting this restatement of the importance of edge computing for IoT.
 One reason is recent venture capitalist calls that edge computing technology firms are the market’s next big investment target.
-The other is Dell’s release of additional edge computing products targeted specifically for industrial applications.
+The other is Dell’s release of additional edge computing products built within servers, communication equipment and power&cooling facilities targeted specifically for industrial applications.

 Looking first at the venture capitalist interest in edge computing, a recent article in Business Insider highlights comments made by Peter Levine, a partner at venture capitalist firm Andreessen Horowitz.
 Levine, along with many others, sees edge computing as the next multi-billion-dollar tech market.